nain415/td2/README.md

 - The file td2.py is the main program, which handles collecting data from this project's API, cleaning that data, and writing to the database through db_fns.py.

 ##### Choosing an RDBMS
 I've chosen SQLite3 because it's light weight, and my data doesn't need future updates for this one-off analysis.
+A 2015 presentation on SQLite by Dr. Richard Hipp is inspirational for this choice.
 Otherwise, I'd have probably set up a PostgreSQL server on my spare computer, and ran a cron job for pulling data each day.
 I'll reserve that for another time, because my objective here is primarily to display my competency in SQL.

 ##### Designing the schema
 Designing my first database has been an illuminating task, because I need to consider making it both simple and efficient.
 Simplicity is a concern because analyses on needlessly complicated databases will prove cumbersome.
 Efficiency is a concern because some of the tables in here contain hundreds of thousands of records.